You're always sticking your nose into my life

 1. The End 2.
 Ritually Abused 3.
 Death And Innocence 4.
 No Morals 5.
 Friday's Child 6.
 Off With Your Head 7.
 The Henchman 8.
 Pirate's Night 9.
 Turn Of A Screw 10.
 Kiss Me, Kill Me 11.
 Rigor Mortis 12.
 Murder By The Minister (bonus)

-Num Skull's cult release of the eighties is a bit problematic album.
-On one hand, the music is pretty excellent with its wonderful, fast riffs and vicious attacks for songs that still have a good deal of variety in them to make every track interesting and memorable.
+Num Skull's cult release from the 1980s is a bit problematic album.
+On one hand, the music is pretty excellent with its wonderful fast riffs and vicious attacks for songs that still have a good deal of variety in them to make every track interesting and memorable.
 On the other hand, the screeching vocals are totally overdone in a style similar to Coven but even more extreme, and they can really distract you from the music unless you are completely used to this kind of over-the-top delivery.
-I think this is a slight pity because Ritually Abused on the whole is actually one of the most intense and captivating thrash metal albums I've ever heard.
-You can't help but wonder how absolutely perfect it could have been with a bit less hysterical vocals.
+This is a slight pity because Ritually Abused on the whole is actually one of the most intense and captivating thrash metal albums ever.
+You cannot help but wonder how absolutely perfect it could have been with a bit less hysterical vocals.